 Most homeowners realize the importance of home maintenance to protect their investment.
 But when we think of routine tasks around the home, the plumbing system might not be top of mind.
 So here are some plumbing tips to keep your drains and pipes well maintained and working correctly.

 Plumbing Tips to Protect Your Home

 Bathroom Plumbing Tips

-- You can fairly easily check for hidden slow leaks in your toilets.
+- You can reasonably quickly check for hidden slow leaks in your toilets.
 All you have to do is apply a few drops of food coloring into the toilet tank.
-You will see color appear in the bowl in about half an hour if the toilet is leaking.
+If the toilet is leaking, you will see color appear in the bowl in about half an hour.

-- To prevent sticking, turn the water supply valves underneath your toilets and sinks.
+- Turn the water supply valves underneath your toilets and sinks to prevent sticking.

-- Manually check if your toilets are flushing properly.
-If you find that you must hold down the handle to flush the entire bowl or you need to jiggle the handle to stop running water, you probably need to replace old, defective parts in the tank.
+- Manually check if your toilets are flushing correctly.
+Suppose you find that you must hold down the handle to flush the entire bowl, or you need to jiggle the handle to stop running water.
+In that case, you probably need to replace old, defective parts in the tank.
 Consider a low-flow toilet or HET.

 - Clean any mineral build-up apparent in your showerheads.
 Unscrew the head and soak it in a plastic bag filled with vinegar.
 You can also apply the bag of vinegar to the showerhead directly without unscrewing it using a rubber band.
 Let the showerhead soak overnight, and then gently brush out any built-up sediment.

 - Check faucets and drains for leaks.
 Some repairs can be done by yourself, but you may need a professional plumber for others.
 These plumbing tips will save you money as you lower the cost of your water bill in the long run.

 Tips for Appliances

 - Slowly drain a few gallons from your water heater to clear sediment build-up.
 This plumbing tip will help increase the life of your conventional water heater and increase energy efficiency.